Wolters Kluwer

+Wolters Kluwer’s product portfolio includes: UpToDate, CCH, Enablon, CT Corporation, Lippincott, CCH Tagetik, Inview, Brightflag, Ovid, TeamMate.

+The company's global headquarters are in Alphen aan den Rijn, Netherlands.

 History

 Early history

 Jan-Berend Wolters founded the Schoolbook publishing house in Groningen, Netherlands, in 1836.
 In 1858, the Noordhoff publishing house was founded alongside the Schoolbook publishing house.
 The two publishing houses merged in 1968.
 Wolters-Noordhoff merged with Information and Communications Union (ICU) in 1972 and took the name ICU.
-ICU changed its name to Wolters-Samsom in 1983.
+ICU acquired Croner in 1977, ICU changed its name to Wolters-Samsom in 1983.
 The company began serving foreign law firms and multinational companies in China in 1985.
 In 1987, Elsevier, the largest publishing house in the Netherlands, announced its intentions to buy up Kluwer's stock.
-Kluwer merged with Wolters-Samsom to fend off Elsevier's take-over bid and formed Wolters Kluwer.
+Kluwer merged with Wolters-Samsom to fend off Elsevier's takeover bid and formed Wolters Kluwer.
 The merger made Wolters Kluwer the second-largest publishing house in the Netherlands.

-After the merger, Wolters Kluwer began expanding internationally with the purchase of IPSOA Editore, Kieser Verlag, Technipublicaciones and Tele Consulte in 1989.
+After the merger, Wolters Kluwer began expanding internationally with the purchase of IPSOA Editore, Kieser Verlag, Technipublicaciones, and Tele Consulte in 1989.
 By the end of the year, Wolters Kluwer expanded its presence to Spain, West Germany and France.
 The company also launched LEX, its legal information system, in Poland.
 In 1989, 44% of the company's revenue was earned in foreign markets.

 1990s

 The following year, Wolters Kluwer purchased J. B. Lippincott & Co. from HarperCollins.
-The company acquired Liber, a Swedish publishing company, in 1993.
-The following year it established its first Eastern European subsidiary, IURA Edition, in Bratislava, Slovakia.
-The company acquired Jugend & Volk, Dalian, Fateco Fîrlag and Juristfîrlaget, Deutscher Kommunal-Verlag Dr. Naujoks & Behrendt and Colex Data in 1995.
-Wolters Kluwer was operating in 16 countries and had approximately, 8000 employees by the end of that year.
+The company acquired Liber, a Swedish educational publishing company, in 1993.
+The following year, it established its first Eastern European subsidiary, IURA Edition, in Bratislava, Slovakia.
+The company acquired Jugend & Volk, Dalian, Fateco Fîrlag and Juristfîrlaget, Deutscher Kommunal-Verlag Dr. Naujoks & Behrendt, and Colex Data in 1995.
+Wolters Kluwer was operating in 16 countries and had approximately 8000 employees by the end of that year.

-In 1992 Spain was added to the countries where the company has a presence.
-“Wolters Kluwer España” directed by Miguel Guibelalde, institutional director of the company.

 In 1994, Wolters Kluwer expanded its US legal business by acquiring Prentice Hall Law & Business from Simon & Schuster.
 In 1995, Wolters Kluwer acquired CT Corporation.
-The following year, it purchased CCH Inc., a tax and business materials' publisher, for $1.9 billion.
-The purchase assisted in expanding the company's business in Asia because of CCH Inc.’s involvement in Australia, New Zealand, Japan, Singapore, and Hong Kong.
-It also purchased Little, Brown and Company’s medical and legal division that year.
+The following year, it purchased CCH Inc., a tax and business materials publisher, for $1.9 billion.
+The purchase assisted in expanding the company's business in Asia because of CCH Inc.'s involvement in Australia, New Zealand, Japan, Singapore, and Hong Kong.
+It also purchased Little, Brown and Company's medical and legal division that year.
 John Wiley & Son's legal division was purchased in 1997.
-Waverly, Inc., Ovid Technologies, Inc. and Plenum Publishing Corporation were acquired in 1998 with the intention of developing Wolters Kluwer’s medical and scientific publishing industry.
+Waverly, Inc., Ovid Technologies, Inc. and Plenum Publishing Corporation were acquired in 1998 to develop Wolters Kluwer's medical and scientific publishing industry.